kaidong-chr/HW17_Workout_Tracker/README.md

 ### Prerequisites
 🔨<br />
-  1. mySQL work bench
+  1. mongoDB / Compass
   2. VS Code
   3. npm packages: express, dotenv, mongoose, morgan.

 ### Usage
 💻<br />
-In mySQL workbench, setup the database using schema.sql.<br />
-In VS Code terminal, install the npm dependencies, then use <i>node server.js</i> to run the app in the terminal.<br />
+In VS Code terminal, install the npm dependencies, then run <i>node server.js</i> in the terminal to start the app and create the workout database.<br />
+You can choose to seed the database by running <i>node seeders/seed.js</i> in the terminal<br />
 In a browser, navigate to http://localhost:8080/ to view the site.<br />
+You can create new workouts, or continue to add on to previous workouts.<br />
+YOu can view dashboard to see graph and pie charts of your workouts.<br />

 ### Installation
 💾<br />